 - Tests that run for every build of the application.

 - Adding automation is beneficial when pages do not change in a short time.

 - In mission-critical pages.

-- When the same tests are to be used for different browsers.
+- When we need to use the same tests for different browsers.